beoran/governance/CODE-OF-CONDUCT.md

 communication.
 It's hard to achieve collaboration in a divisive environment; thus, communication SHOULD focus on technological issues that can be solved.

-Divisive topics or statements such as religion, politics, and things of a sexual nature MUST NOT be held on project communication mediums and spaces.
-Bringing up these topics on project related medium MAY lead to permanent suspension from the project.

 Resolve conflicts with respect and civility.
 If a project Creator or Administrator gets involved, then all parties MAY be temporarily